Last Updated on

 This is not a substitute for getting a vocal coach.
 You cannot substitute this for keeping your throat hydrated, and for doing constant warmups on your voice.

-The best way to have a healthy voice is:
+The best voice care for singers is:

 - Hydrate with lots of water